- Search The Registry

 *The birth of Vasco Balboa is celebrated on this date in c.
 1475.
 He was a Spanish explorer, slave trader, governor, and conquistador.

 In 1500, after the news of Columbus's voyages to the New World became known, he decided to become an explorer.
 He embarked on his first voyage to the Americas on Rodrigo de Bastidas' expedition.
 Bastidas had a license to bring back treasure for the King and queen while keeping four-fifths for himself, under a policy known as the Quinto real, or "royal fifth."
 In 1501, he engaged in the middle passage.
-He crossed the Caribbean coasts from the east of Panama, along the Colombian coast.
+He crossed the Caribbean coasts from the east of Panama along the Colombian coast.
 The expedition continued to explore the northeast of South America until they realized they did not have enough men and sailed to Hispaniola.
 With his share of the earnings from this campaign, Balboa settled there in 1505.
 He resided as a planter and pig farmer; he was unsuccessful and abandoned life on the island.

 In 1509, wishing to escape his creditors in Santo Domingo, Balboa set sail as a stowaway, hiding on the expedition of Nueva Andalucía.
 Before the journey arrived, Fernández de Enciso discovered Balboa aboard the ship and kept him aboard.
 Pizarro started preparations for the return to Hispaniola when Enciso arrived.
 Balboa had gained popularity among the crew because of his charisma and his knowledge of the region.
 By contrast, Fernández de Enciso was not well-liked by the men.
 At that point, the rivalry between Balboa and Pedrarias ceased abruptly due to the intercession of Bishop de Quevedo and Isabel de Bobadilla, who arranged for Balboa's marriage to María de Peñalosa, one of Pedrarias' daughters, who was in Spain.

 Pedrarias observed the execution, hidden behind a platform.
 The executioner beheaded Balboa and his four friends with an ax.
 The final location of Balboa's remains is unknown, partly because there is no record of what happened in Acla after the execution on January 15, 1519.
-He is best known for having crossed the Isthmus of Panama to the Pacific Ocean in 1513, becoming the first European to lead an expedition to see or reach the Pacific from the New World.
+He is best known for crossing the Isthmus of Panama to the Pacific Ocean in 1513, becoming the first European to lead an expedition to see or reach the Pacific from the New World.
 Gaspar de Espinosa, Pedrarias' underling, sailed the South Sea aboard the very ships that Balboa had commissioned.
 In 1520, Ferdinand Magellan renamed the sea the Pacific Ocean because of its calm waters.